-Nothing is decided yet, I mean there’s still a chance someone could influence the decisions, but rumors have it that psychological warfare troops will be represented by wearing a beret in color of white noise:
+Nothing is decided yet, I mean there’s still a chance someone could influence the decisions, but rumors have it that the next generation of psychological warfare troops could expect to be represented in a beret the color of white noise:

 The idea is essentially still being floated at this point, but it could be a recruiting boon for the PSYOP career field, which is tasked with influencing the emotions and behaviors of people through products like leaflets, loudspeakers and, increasingly, social media.

 “In a move to more closely link Army Special Operations Forces, the PSYOP Proponent at the U.S. Army John F. Kennedy Special Warfare Center and School is exploring the idea of a distinctive uniform item, like a grey beret, to those Soldiers who graduate the Psychological Operations Qualification Course,” Lt.
 Col. Loren Bymer, a USASOC spokesman, said in an emailed statement to Army Times.

-Still seems a little fuzzy on the details, yet reporters also dropped some useful knowledge bombs in their story:
+While still being a little fuzzy on the details, reporters also dropped some useful knowledge bombs in their story:

 1) The new Army Special Operations Command strategy released just a month ago states everyone always will be trained in cyber warfare and weaponizing information